isharadh2002/ToDoListApp/README.md

 2. Type a task in the input field.
 3. Tap the **Add Task** button.
 4. Tap the delete icon to remove the task.
+5. Mark the tasks as completed once you complete them.

 ## 🛠 Technologies Used